Godwin-Chacko/London-e-commerce-analysis/README.md

 Review whether to discontinue products with return rates above 50% or consistently low sales performance, in order to streamline the product assortment and enhance profitability.

 - **create customer loyalty program to improve retention**

+- **Promotional Bundling Strategy**:Given the **year-over-year decline in Average Order Value (AOV)**, implementing product bundling can be an effective way to increase AOV.
+Bundling **compatible products** offers customers a **convenient, one-stop solution**, particularly for categories like party supplies and seasonal décor.
+ **Enhance Convenience**
+Create bundles that simplify the shopping experience.
+For example:**Kids' Tableware, Party Decor & Modern Accessories**:Themed bundles that include matching tableware, party favors, and decorations.
+Or**Kitchen, Pantry & Select Home Goods**: Curated sets such as *"Baking Starter Kits"* or *"Home Essentials"*.Promote **holiday-themed bundles** during peak sales periods (e.g., Christmas) to maximize revenue from the **Christmas & Holiday Décor** category, which already performs strongly during this season. **Boost Perceived Value** by
+Strategically price bundles so they appear more cost-effective than purchasing items individually, encouraging higher spend per transaction. .

 - **Investigate refund ratio discrepancies**: Multiple return transactions show refund prices significantly lower or greater than original sale prices.
 This may result from data entry errors, incorrect transaction matching, or missing business rules.
 A focused data audit is recommended to match returns to correct sales, quantify anomalies, and clarify refund policies to ensure accurate reporting and protect data integrity.

+-
-- Diversry to international markets especially usa, Since christmas and holiday decors makes up 81 - 84% of our revenue it is vital that we continue to grow in the american market where christmas shopping is most commercialized and is the biggest market
+- **Diversify to international markets especially USA**: Since Christmas & holiday merchandize makes up 81 - 84% of our revenue it is critcal that we continue to grow in the american market where Christmas shopping is highly commercialized and represents the largest opportunity for seasonal sales growth

 ---

 ## Assumptions and Caveats